The-Evil-Pickle/Replay-the-Spire/README.md

 Hellfire | Orb | **Passive:** Gives +2 **Strength** at the start of your turn that is removed at the end of your turn. **Evoke:** Apply 1 **Vulnerable** to a random enemy.
 Necrotic Poison | Power (Debuff) | An alternate kind of Poison.
 Does double damage, but is reduced by half each turn (rounding down).
 Normal Poison does not count down while Necrotic Poison is applied.
 Reflection | Power (Buff) | Each time you completely block attack damage, that damage is reflected back at the attacker.
+Languid | Power (Debuff) | Reduces damage dealt by stack number.
+Decreases by 1 each round.

 # Potions
 Name | Rarity | Description